Table of Contents

 - Definition

-- A measure of change in blood glucose levels and insulin response after the ingestion of a certain portion of food.
+- A measure of the change in blood glucose levels and insulin response after ingesting a specific portion of food.

 - Classification